glandu2/rift-gadgets/Lib/LibSimpleWidgets/Documentation.md

 SimpleRadioButton has a companion function called RadioButtonGroup, which returns a controller object that manages a group of radio buttons to ensure that only one is selected at a time and to generate an event when the selected radio button changes.

 The Layout function, given a table describing a widget layout, will create frames and lay them out accordingly.
 If you've ever used AceConfig and AceGUI, then you'll find this familiar.
 You can call Layout with the same parent frame and config table to refresh the widgets without creating new frames.
+You can find more details near the bottom of this document after the Frame Types.

+The SetBorder function adds a border to any frame.
+There are three types of border: plain, rounded and tooltip.
+Widgets have a SetBorder function which is equivalent to the plain border style.
+You can find more details near the bottom of this document after the Frame Types.

 Frame Type: SimpleCheckbox